St Ambrose RC Primary School - PE Curriculum Intent

 Children in Year 4 attend weekly swimming lessons to learn to swim and develop their water safety.
 At the end of each academic year, schools must publish how many Year 6 children have met the national curriculum requirement of swimming and water safety.
 This information can be found in the 'Sports Premium, funding' document in the files section at the bottom of this page.

-St Ambrose R.C Primary School has received the Gold School Games Mark for the 2nd year running and aims to reach Platinum by the end of the academic year 2021/22.
+St Ambrose R.C Primary School has received the Gold School Games Mark and aims to reach Platinum by the end of the academic year 2022/23.